mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

    * - **C++ compiler**
      - For the compilation of the project's source code, the MSVC compiler must be used.
 It is included in [Visual Studio](https://visualstudio.microsoft.com/downloads/).
    * - **GoogleTest**
-     - The [GoogleTest](https://github.com/google/googletest) framework must optionally be available on your system to compile the project with {ref}`testingsupport` enabled.
+     - The [GoogleTest](https://github.com/google/googletest) framework must optionally be available on your system to compile the project with {ref}`testing-support` enabled.
 It should already be included in recent versions of [Visual Studio](https://learn.microsoft.com/en-us/visualstudio/test/how-to-use-google-test-for-cpp?view=vs-2022).
    * - **OpenMP**
-     - The [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/) also include the [OpenMP](https://en.wikipedia.org/wiki/OpenMP) library, which is utilized by the project for {ref}`multithreadingsupport`.
+     - The [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/) also include the [OpenMP](https://en.wikipedia.org/wiki/OpenMP) library, which is utilized by the project for {ref}`multi-threading-support`.
    * - **OpenCL**
-     - If you intend to compile the project with {ref}`gpusupport` enabled, [OpenCL](https://www.khronos.org/opencl/) must be installed manually.
+     - If you intend to compile the project with {ref}`gpu-support` enabled, [OpenCL](https://www.khronos.org/opencl/) must be installed manually.
 In order to do so, we recommend to install the package `opencl` via the package manager [vcpkg](https://github.com/microsoft/vcpkg).
    ```
 ````